QueenieCplusplus/ARP/README.md

 # ARP Operation

 Router send Broadcast Request.
 Once if a workstation(its ip addr is 192.168.1.22) has to send a frame or packet to send to 192.168.1.17, however the workstation checks its ARP table, and found out that there is no DES MAC addr in its ARP table.

+# Broadcast

+Then the Router broadcasts an APR req to all hosts in the same subnet.
+The ARP req contains the Sender's IP ,MAC addr and Targets IP addr.
+(Target MAC addr is wait to be resolve in this phase then)